-3.2.9 bona fide prospective purchaser liability protection- (42 U.S.C. §9607(r)).
-A person may qualify as a bona fide prospective purchaser if, among other requirements, such person made "all appropriate inquiries into the previous ownership and uses of the facility in accordance with generally accepted good commercial and customary standards and practices."
+3.2.8 bona fide prospective purchaser liability protection- (42 U.S.C. §9607(r))-a person may qualify as a bona fide prospective purchaser if, among other requirements, such person made "all appropriate inquiries into the previous ownership and uses of the facility in accordance with generally accepted good commercial and customary standards and practices."
 Knowledge of contamination resulting from all appropriate inquiries would not generally preclude this liability protection.
 A person must make all appropriate inquiries on or before the date of purchase.
 The facility must have been purchased after January 11, 2002.
-See Appendix X1 for the other necessary requirements that are beyond the scope of this Practice.
+See Appendix X1 for the other necessary requirements that are beyond the scope of this practice.

-3.2.10 Brownfields Amendments-amendments to CERCLA pursuant to the Small Business Liability Relief and Brownfields Revitalization Act, Pub.
-L. No. 107-118 (2002), 42 U.S.C. §§9601 et seq.

-3.2.11 building department records-those records of the local government in which the property is located indicating permission of the local government to construct, alter, or demolish improvements on the property.
+- 3.2.9 Brownfields Amendments-amendments to CERCLA pursuant to the Small Business Liability Relief and Brownfields Revitalization Act, Pub.
+L. No. 107-118 (2002), 42 U.S.C. §§9601 et seq. - 3.2.10 building department records-those records of the local government in which the property is located indicating permission of the local government to construct, alter, or demolish improvements on the property.
 Often building department records are located in the building department of a municipality or county.
-See 8.3.4.3(5).

-3.2.12 business environmental risk-a risk which can have a material environmental or environmentally-driven impact on the business associated with the current or planned use of a parcel of commercial real estate, not related to those environmental issues required to be investigated in this practice.
-Consideration of business environmental risk issues may involve addressing one or more non-scope considerations, some of which are identified in Section 13.

-Joseph Tracy (Intera Inc.) pursuant to License Agreement.
-No further reproductions authorized.

-3.2.13 commercial real estate-any real property except a dwelling or property with no more than four dwelling units exclusively for residential use (except that a dwelling or property with no more than four dwelling units exclusively for residential use is included in this term when it has a commercial function, as in the building of such dwellings for profit).
-This term includes, but is not limited to, undeveloped real property and real property used for industrial, retail, office, agricultural, other commercial, medical, or educational purposes; property used for residential purposes that has more than four dwelling units; and property with no more than four dwelling units for residential use when it has a commercial function, as in the building of such dwellings for profit.

-3.2.14 commercial real estate transaction-a transfer of title to or possession of real property or receipt of a security interest in real property, except that it does not include transfer of title to or possession of real property or the receipt of a security interest in real property with respect to an individual dwelling or building containing fewer than five dwelling units, nor does it include the purchase of a lot or lots to construct a dwelling for occupancy by a purchaser, but a commercial real estate transaction does include real property purchased or leased by persons or entities in the business of building or developing dwelling units.
+See 8.3.4.7. - 3.2.11 business environmental risk-a risk which can have a material environmental or environmentally-driven impact on the business associated with the current or planned use of a parcel of commercial real estate, not necessarily limited to those environmental issues required to be investigated in this practice.
+Consideration of business environmental risk issues may involve addressing one or more non-scope considerations, some of which are identified in Section 13. - 3.2.12 commercial real estate-any real property except a dwelling or property with no more than four dwelling units exclusively for residential use (except that a dwelling or property with no more than four dwelling units exclusively for residential use is included in this term when it has a commercial function, as in the building of such dwellings for profit).
+This term includes but is not limited to undeveloped real property and real property used for industrial, retail, office, agricultural, other commercial, medical, or educational purposes; property used for residential purposes that has more than four residential dwelling units; and property with no more than four dwelling units for residential use when it has a commercial function, as in the building of such dwellings for profit. - 3.2.13 commercial real estate transaction-a transfer of title to or possession of real property or receipt of a security interest in real property, except that it does not include transfer of title to or possession of real property or the receipt of a security interest in real property with respect to an individual dwelling or building containing fewer than five dwelling units, nor does it include the purchase of a lot or lots to construct a dwelling for occupancy by a purchaser, but a commercial real estate transaction does include real property purchased or leased by persons or entities in the business of building or developing dwelling units.